 A few last resources for you:

-Download my No B.S.
-Guide to Breathing.
+- Download your FREE copy of the No B.S.
+Guide to a Stronger, Drier Pregnancy and Postpartum.
 This takes a deep dive into the inner workings of your inner core.
 It focuses on how to use breathing as a tool for strength, and it contains my favorite diaphragmatic breathing drills.

-Take a deep dive into HOW to dial in your breathing strategy to manage your pelvic health and feel stronger in your workouts.
-Download a copy of The No B.S.
+Learn how to dial in your breathing strategy to harness control of your pelvic floor and feel stronger in your workouts.
+Grab your FREE copy of The No B.S.
 Guide to Breathing for a STRONG Pregnancy and Postpartum.

 My mission is to make sure that having a baby is not a reason why you can’t do all the things.